Ferhat Karmil

 Ferhat Karmil is a chess composer, formerly representing the Soviet Union, Georgia, and Turkey.
 Since 2025 he has been active as an independent author, not associated with any particular country.

 He is the founder and editor of the independent online platform ChessStar.com.

 Karmil was awarded the title of FIDE Master for Chess Composition in 2014, and the title of International Judge of the WFCC in 2021.

-As of 2024, he is the author of 22 selected compositions included in the FIDE Album.
+As of 2024, he is the author of 24 selected compositions included in the FIDE Album.

-Since 2025, Ferhat Karmil has been conducting independent research in music theory.
-He proposed the “dual-stream method”, which views the diatonic system as the interaction between two oppositely directed processes — ascending and descending.
-Within this line of research, he developed a series of related models, including the “Karmil Streams Table”, the “Karmil Coordinate System (KCS)”, as well as the concepts of the “Binary Field” and the “Karmil Web”, applied to the analysis of modal symmetry and stream transitions.
-Selected elements are published with accompanying source code and materials in open access.

-Karmil has also introduced the method of quadrature for the elliptic approximation of modal motion, the principle of stream equilibrium (describing the energy balance between ascending and descending directions), and the formula for determining the major key through descending diatonic progression; the corresponding descriptions are likewise provided with source code and usage examples in public repositories and publication archives.